KeithGDR/keithgdr/README.md

 ======
 * I'm currently a freelance software engineer.
 * I'm fluent in making Sourcemod projects for most Source games such as Team Fortress 2, Counter-Strike: GO and Left 4 Dead 2.
-* I'm fluent at GO, Python, C, C#, C++, Rust, LUA, Typescript, PHP and most other languages in that order of skill.
+* I'm fluent at GO, Python, C, C#, C++, Rust, LUA, HTML/CSS, PHP, Javascript, Typescript and most other languages in that order of skill.
 * I'm accepting paid work and software positions currently.

 Statistics